-The owning partners were all there for the first-ever Biograph party.
+The six owners were there for the first-ever Biograph party.
+That was the only occasion they were all there at the same time.
 Other than the projectionist, Howard Powers -- who was supplied by the local operators union -- I had hired the theater's opening night's staff: The cashiers were Cathy Chapman and Susan Eskey.
 The ushers were Bernie Hall and Chuck Wrenn.
 A few weeks later Chuck was promoted to assistant manager and Susan Kuney was hired as a third cashier.
-I think Joe Bumiller replaced Chuck as an usher.

 The Biograph’s printed schedule, Program No. 1, was heavy on documentaries.
 It featured the work of Emile de Antonio and D.A.
 Pennebaker, among others.
 Also on that program, which had no particular theme, were several titles by popular European directors, including Michaelangelo Antonioni, Costa-Gavras, Federico Fellini, and Roman Polanski.

 Like the first one, which offered mostly double features, each of the next several programs covered about six weeks.
-At this point Alan Rubin, who worked in the Georgetown office, did all the mechanical art for those programs, as he had been doing for the D.C.
+At this point Alan Rubin, a partner who worked in the Georgetown office, did the mechanical art for those programs, as he had been doing for the D.C.
 Biograph.
-In the initial months he and Levy made the programming decisions, with me throwing in my two-cents worth.
+In the initial months Levy and Rubin made most of the programming decisions, with me , of course, throwing in my two-cents worth.

-What the first year on the job would teach me was how few people in Richmond really wanted to see the best imported films in that time.
 After the opening flurry of interest in the new movie theater, with long lines to nearly every show, it was surprising to me when the crowds shrank dramatically in the months that followed.
-Which showed me how important that run-up to the opening publicity had been.
+Among other things that showed me how important the publicity running up to the Biograph's opening had been.

 As VCU students had been a substantial portion of the theater’s initial crowd the slump was chalked off to warm weather, exams and then summer vacation.
 In that context the first summer of operation was opened to experimentation aimed at drawing more customers from beyond the immediate neighborhood.
 That gave me an opportunity to do more with a project my bosses had put me in charge of developing, Friday and Saturday midnight shows -- using radio in particular to promote them.